 This middle-period gem from Revolver, written primarily by John Lennon, features George Harrison and Paul McCartney on impeccably crafted and performed harmony-lead guitar melodies, a pop-rock arranging approach that was still in its infancy in 1966.
 It would later be employed extensively in Southern rock by the Allman Brothers and Lynyrd Skynyrd as well as hard rock/metal acts like Thin Lizzy and Iron Maiden.

-The two Epiphone Casinos in the clip (it's probably the same guitar, of course) represent the parts of Harrison and McCartney, both of whom were playing Casinos at the time.
+The two Epiphone Casinos in the clip (it's probably the same guitar) represent the guitar parts of Harrison and McCartney, both of whom were playing Casinos at the time.
 The Strat in the middle (which is painted to look like Harrison's "Rocky") represents Lennon's part.
-Yes, this is confusing, but let's go with it.

 Together, Harrison and McCartney’s individual single-note harmony lead guitar parts form, for the most part, diatonic (scale-based) third intervals in the key of E. (Lennon performed his rhythm guitar part as if the song were in the key of D, using a capo at the second fret to transpose it up a whole step, as he did on “Norwegian Wood,” “Nowhere Man” and “Julia.”)